Talent Resources

 Independent Film Financing 101

 Check out our Film London Labs series of online masterclasses for deep dives into various elements of the craft and business of filmmaking.
-Recent courses have included The Vanguard Writers Sessions, The TV Sessions and The Directors Sessions.
-Next week (8-10 May) is Film London Labs presents: AI for Filmmakers (and other frightened creatives)!
+Recent courses have included The Vanguard Writers Sessions, The TV Sessions and The Directors Sessions as well as our collaboration with Stephen Follows, AI for Filmmakers and other frightened creatives.
+Next week (8-12 July) is The IP Sessions!

 New Talent FAQs